edmundhung/conform/docs/basics.md

   });

   /**
-   * The useFieldset hook helps you configuring each field and
+   * The useFieldset hook helps you configure each field and
    * subscribe to its state.
 The properties accessed should
-   * match the name of the input.
+   * match the name of the inputs.
    */
   const { email, password } = useFieldset(form.ref, form.config);